juharris/train-pytorch-in-js/README.md

 Let's assume that you trained it.
 Training the model in Python isn't required to export it and train it in JavaScript.

-## 1. Export the model
+## 1. Export the model and optimizer graphs
 We're going to create an ONNX graph that can compute gradients when given training data.

+You can follow along here or see the full example in [example.py](./export/example.py).

-1. Install some dependencies
+### 1. Install some dependencies
 *I did this in WSL (Windows Subsystem for Linux).*

 * PyTorch